mikf/gallery-dl/docs/configuration.rst

 =========== =====
 Type        ``bool`` or ``string``
 Default     ``true``
-Description Controls whether to choose the GIF or MP4 version of an animation
+Description Controls whether to choose the GIF or MP4 version of an animation.

             * ``true``: Follow Imgur's advice and choose MP4 if the ``prefer_video`` flag in an image's metadata is set.